HelenevB/SEI-Project01-Tic-Tac-Toe/README.md

 <img src="images/checkRow.png" width="100%" >

 3. checkWin(), this function would take one parameter as an argument which I named “gameboard”.
-And then, within the function, checkRow() is called back eight times, mapping over all possible winning combinations from the gameboard, to see if the checkrow conditions are met
+And then, within the function, checkRow() is called back eight times, mapping over all possible winning combinations from the gameboard, to see if the checkrow conditions are met.

 <img src="images/checkwin.png" width="100%" >